cmu-db/bustub/README.md

 BusTub is a relational database management system built at [Carnegie Mellon University](https://db.cs.cmu.edu) for the [Introduction to Database Systems](https://15445.courses.cs.cmu.edu) (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.

+# WARNING: DO NOT DIRECTLY FORK THIS REPO!
+IT'S GONNA BE PUBLIC!

+Please follow [the directions](<https://medium.com/@bilalbayasut/github-how-to-make-a-fork-of-public-repository-private-6ee8cacaf9d3>) to "make a private fork" in your account if you want.
+Generally, it's fine as long as you can pull the latest changes from this repo, and your repo is not visible to others.
+We don't care where your repo is.

+After you made your own repo, please add this repo as a remote:

+`git remote add public https://github.com/cmu-db/bustub.git`

+And then you can pull the latest update to your `master` branch by

+`git pull public master`

 ## Build

 ### Linux / Mac